 The History Department at Wittenberg University makes every effort to stay connected with its many alumni.
 Professors have been known to stay in touch with students long after they graduate, and many alumni come back to campus for history events (such as this year's colloquium), to drop in on faculty, or even to just walk the campus.
 The department also actively seeks to connect its current students with alumni so that they may see how graduates have carried their degree and education from Wittenberg into their careers and lives beyond college--as is seen in this page's most recent featured alumnus.
-The Wittenberg History Department is proud of its alumni, and would like to thank all of its wonderful graduates for helping shape such a rich and extensive degree.
+Over the 2015-2016 year we will be updating this page with profiles from various History Alumni.

 The Global Reach of a History Degree